serpapi/google-search-results-ruby/README.md

 end
 ```

-This script prints all the shopping results order by review order with position.

 ### Google Search By Location

-With SerpApi.com, we can build Google search from anywhere in the world.
-This code is looking for the best coffee shop per city.
+You can make Google searches for any location.
+The following example code searches Google for the best coffee shop in New York, Paris, and Berlin.

 ```ruby
 ["new york", "paris", "berlin"].each do |city|